NICE process and methods

 Comments received from non-registered stakeholders and individuals are reviewed to decide whether they have raised any key issues that the committee need to consider.
 A formal response is not given and these comments are not made available on the NICE website.
 Comments received from 'respondents' are reviewed for factual inaccuracy claims and are made public along with any responses.

 Comments received after the deadline are not considered and are not responded to; in such cases the sender will be informed.

 When evidence is highlighted by stakeholders during consultation, this should be considered for inclusion in the guideline.
 The developer will take the evidence into account:

 if it meets all of the inclusion criteria for the relevant review (as set out in the review protocol), and should have been identified in the guideline searches/screening

 if it falls within the timeframe for the guideline search parameters.

-Any effects on the guideline of including new evidence will be considered, and any further action agreed between the developer and NICE staff with a quality assurance role.
+Any effects on the guideline of including new evidence will be considered, and any further action agreed between the developer and NICE staff with responsibility for quality assurance.

-If the new evidence falls outside of the timeframe for the guideline searches, the impact on the guideline will still need to be considered, and any further action agreed between the developer and NICE staff with a quality assurance role.
+If the new evidence falls outside of the timeframe for the guideline searches, the impact on the guideline will still need to be considered, and any further action agreed between the developer and NICE staff with responsibility for quality assurance.

 information or data that would significantly alter the guideline were omitted from the first draft or